mmorel-35/docker-thrift/README.md

 # Thrift Docker Image

+A Docker image that includes Thrift compiler and dependencies to generate types from Jaeger's Thrift data model.

 This is repository is fork of [ahawkins/docker-thrift](https://github.com/ahawkins/docker-thrift) that does not seem to be actively maintained - see [ahawkins/docker-thrift/pull/22](https://github.com/ahawkins/docker-thrift/pull/22).